A good Thai Massage education has the advantage of being very versatile since it can be done anywhere without needing much privacy.

 - A unique skill or specialty which the spa cannot find locally.

-- Some way for the spa to check on you, like a website, recommendations, certifications, work history in other spas, well established social media presence or other accomplishments of yours that can be verified.
+- Some way for the spa to check who you are, like a website, recommendations, certifications, work history in other spas, well-established social media presence, or other accomplishments of yours that can be verified.

 Do your research!

-Before you fly halfway around the world to do a visiting practitioner gig for a fancy spa, you will need to ask many questions, like
+Before you fly halfway around the world to do a visiting practitioner gig for a fancy spa, you will need to get answers to many questions.

 - How high is your occupancy during that period?
 (If it’s only, let’s say 30%, you might make next to no money.)